angular/angular/guides/theming.md

 this property to `false`, your application becomes responsible for manually loading the desired file.
 The approach for this loading depends on your application.

+### Application background color

+By default, Angular Material does not apply any styles to your DOM outside of its own components.
+If you want to set your application's background color to match the components' theme, you can either:
+1. Put your application's main content inside `mat-sidenav-container`, assuming you're using `MatSidenav`, or
+2. Apply the `mat-app-background` CSS class to your main content root element (typically `body`).

 ### Scoping style customizations

 You can use Angular Material's Sass mixins to customize component styles within a specific scope